r2x209/weather-map/readme.md

-# Arctiq Weather and Map
+# Arctiq Weather and Map.

 This app is designed to be used for various tesing purposes.